meshtastic/firmware/docs/software/nrf52-TODO.md

 Nice ideas worth considering someday...

+- make a Mfg Controller and device under test classes as examples of custom app code for third party devs.
+Make a post about this.
+Use a custom payload type code.
+Have device under test send a broadcast with max hopcount of 0 for the 'mfgcontroller' payload type.  mfg controller will read SNR and reply.
+DOT will declare failure/success and switch to the regular app screen.
 - Hook Segger RTT to the nordic logging framework. https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/debugging-with-real-time-terminal
 - Use nordic logging for DEBUG_MSG
 - use the Jumper simulator to run meshes of simulated hardware: https://docs.jumper.io/docs/install.html